Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I get a credit card if I’m under 18?

 You may be able to get a credit card if you’re under 18, though this usually involves signing on to your parent’s account as an authorized user.
-You can find out more about credit card options for teens in our guide.
+You can learn more about credit card options for teens in our guide.

-Should I get a credit card at 18?
+Should I get a credit card at 18 years old?

 Check out some of the most common benefits and drawbacks of using a credit card when you’re between the ages of 18 and 21 below: